 Next, search your home for cracks and gaps in the following areas:

 - Cable and phone lines

 - Vents and fans

 If you find air leaks throughout your home, take a look at the Department of Energy’s tips for sealing leaks.

 - Inspect exterior corners, making sure the materials match up perfectly and there are no gaps

 - Check for cracks or holes around outdoor water faucets

 - Make sure siding is correctly aligned with windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

-Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, which includes a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for improved energy efficiency.
+Conducting your own energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, complete with a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for improved energy efficiency.
 Contact Neal Harris Service Experts in Kansas City for a professional energy assessment at 816-787-0500.